dntrply/job-matcher-app/README.md

 ## End of Recent development ##

+## Vercel Authentication ##

+For the front end, I have turned teh authentication off.
+It is best it be turned on later.
+It may also make sense to implement oAUth - especially if there is overuse / abuse of the OpenAI usage or the VErcel usage.
+At a minimum, to tuern on Authentication so that a visito is forced to log im to Vercel before accessing the from end, navigate to the project and then Settings --> Deployment Protection --> Vercel Authentication and mark it enabled

+## End of Vercel Authentication ##

 An app that does match making between a job seeker and an employer

 The code is at: